Florida confirms it sent migrants to California amid Newsom-DeSantis feud

 The video shared with The Hill does not explicitly mention whether the passengers were there voluntarily but shows individuals looking at and signing documents in videos and photos.
 The video also includes footage of individuals on a party bus and of individuals walking toward a plane on a tarmac with luggage.

-Sixteen South American migrants were dropped off outside the Roman Catholic church in Sacramento last week, a move that California claims Florida is responsible for.
+Sixteen South American migrants were dropped off outside the Roman Catholic church in Sacramento last week, a move that California had immediately suspected Florida was responsible for.
 Eddie Carmona, campaign director at faith-based organization PICO California, said at the time that the migrants had no idea where they were being dropped off, adding they “were lied to and intentionally deceived.”

 California Attorney General Rob Bonta (D) said in a statement Saturday he met with the migrants who were brought to Sacramento on a private plane, noting that there was “no prior arrangement or care in place” for them.
 He said the migrants were carrying documentation from Florida.